icabetong/me-v2/README.md

-# me
+# me-v2
-A minimalist portfolio website built using React.js with Next with the styling powers of TailwindCSS.
+The second iteration of my portfolio website with an emphasis on minimalism and simplicity; written in NextJS and React with the styling powers of TailwindCSS.

 ## Built with
 * TypeScript